Best Online Jobs For Teens in 2020

 Uhaul offers customer service representative roles to teens aged 16 or over.

-Got textbooks you no longer need?
-You could be turning them into cash on sites like BookScouter.
-BookScouter is the largest textbook buyback price comparison tool, which allows you to compare offers from over 35 buyback vendors.
+Got textbooks, electronics or other items you no longer need?
+You could be turning them into cash on sites like Decluttr.

 Are you into arts and crafts at all?
 Sites like Etsy are perfect for selling unique handmade items – but not only that.
 You could also sell printables (think inspirational quotes or funny sayings), photography, and much more.